sketchedgrey/LoFi/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest enhancements to the program
+about: Suggest enhancements to the program here
 title: 'Enhancement: ___'
 labels: enhancement
 assignees: ''